 Reason #2: Infections

 Conjunctivitis and other very painful problems that can be easily avoided with hygiene can become a common occurrence for those with blocked lacrimal ducts.
 Leaving the eyes susceptible to infections is a risk not worth taking.
-If you believe that waiting for the ducts to clear up is not working out, it is best to consult a doctor for a surgery.
+If you believe that waiting for the ducts to clear up is not working out, it is best to consult a doctor for surgery.